AlzuhiriMohand/Pi-Camera-flash-synchronization-with-rolling-shuttter-sensor/README.md

 This code was inspired by the work done by Hermann-SW on simulated global in Pi cameras.
 You check his work and the modifications required for the pi registery  from the following link: https://github.com/Hermann-SW/Raspberry_v1_camera_global_external_shutter

-If you are interested in a scientific explanation of the process, you can check my thesis and dont hesitate to shoot me a message if you found any error in my thesis.
+If you are interested in a scientific explanation of the process, you can check section 4.2 of my thesis and don't hesitate to shoot me a message if you found any error in the thesis report.
 A compressed version is available from the following link: https://github.com/AlzuhiriMohand/AlzuhiriMohand/blob/main/Multi-Modality_Nondestructive__compressed.pdf

 Code Excecution